-It stands for Neutral Thermal Environment.
-It is the environment temperature at which the infant’s metabolic demands and oxygen consumption are the least.
+Neutral thermal environment (NTE) is the environment temperature at which the infant’s metabolic demands and oxygen consumption are the least.

 102. Why are newborns and infants more prone to excessive inward movement of the chest?

-Their chest is more compliant.
-They breathe rapidly and shallowly to help avoid retractions and chest wall collapse.
+Their chest is more compliant, and they breathe rapidly and shallowly to help avoid retractions and chest wall collapse.

 103. What are all of the techniques of examination?

 104. What is the most important portion of the examination?

 105. How will respiratory distress manifest itself in a newborn?

 The newborn will show signs of retractions (due to more negative pressure in the pleural space), nasal flaring (attempts to dilate airways to decrease airway resistance), and grunting (attempts to increase the lung gas volume).